2020 Men's World Floorball Championships

 The 2020 Men's World Floorball Championships was the 13th World Championships in men's floorball.
-The tournament took place in Helsinki, Finland, during 3–11 December 2021.
-The tournament was originally intended to be played between 4–12 December 2020, but on 7 December 2020, it was rescheduled one year into the future due to the Coronavirus pandemic.
+The tournament took place from 3 to 11 December 2021 in Helsinki, Finland. t was the third time that Finland hosted the men's world championship.
+The championship was originally scheduled to be held in December 2020, but due to measures against the spread of COVID-19, it was postponed by a year.
+As a result, the tournament partially overlapped with the Women's World Floorball Championship.

-WFC 2020 qualification
+Sweden won their ninth world title after defeating Finland, the winners of the previous championship.
+The Czech Republic finished in third place, their first since the 2014 championship, after defeating Switzerland.

+The championship also served as a qualification event for the 2022 World Games.

+Qualification

-35 teams registered for the 13th IFF Men's World Floorball Championships.
-16 qualified reach to the final championship.
+35 teams registered for the championships.
+16 qualified reach to the final tournament.
 Host country, Finland, qualified automatically.
 Though they did not ultimately qualify, Côte d'Ivoire became the first ever team from Africa to participate in the WFC Qualifiers.

 In Europe, there were six qualification groups with three event locations – Frederikshavn in Denmark, Poprad in Slovakia, and Liepāja in Latvia.
 The Asia-Oceania qualifier in Bangkok, Thailand, was cancelled due to the COVID-19 pandemic.
 Instead the highest ranked countries of the region were qualified.
 USA and Canada both qualified automatically due to the World Games taking place in the United States in 2022.